 Price Action Strategy

-After you have made a study of trading charts for some time, you will observe that price does not move just in a simple straight or horizontal line but instead oscillates in a sequence of waves.
-Essentially, traders have created binary options strategies that aim to exploit the ebbing and flowing of this distinctive price action.
+Traders have created binary options strategies that aim to exploit the ebbing and flowing of a distinctive price action.
 One particular technique aimed to achieve this objective is structured on the concepts of retracements.

-So what precisely are retracements?
-They are transitory price retractions that are created within a larger price channel or trend.
+What is the price action strategy and what precisely are retracements?
+They are transitory price retracements that are created within a larger price channel or trend.
 Their most significant attribute is that they are just temporary events before price recommences its initial directional course.
 You need to learn how to differentiate price retracements from the more permanent and serious reversals.
 You can distinguish between the two by using the following key differences:

 - Retracements are normally created by the small investors withdrawing profits and subsequently do not generate significant increases in trading volume.
 Full-blown reversals are usually instigated by large institutional selling and produce substantial surges in trading volume.

 - Retracements generate just a minor number of chart patterns which are limited to a few simple candlestick formations.
 In contrast, reversals are such prominent events that they are able to create major chart formations, such as head and shoulders and double tops, etc.

 - The life expectancy of retracements is normally quite short as they do not exist for more than a few days.
 Reversals are more permanent fixtures that can survive up to weeks, if not, months.

 - Retracements are formed usually after significant large price surges have occurred.
 Reversals are independent events that can be created at any time.